Nora1203/info498_Text-Classification/README.md

 **Objectives:** To train text classification models and analyze their results.

-## Train a logistic regression model for binary classification
+Train a logistic regression model for binary classification

-## Implement a KNN model for multi-class classification using BERT document embeddings
+Implement a KNN model for multi-class classification using BERT document embeddings

-## Comparing classification models
+Comparing classification models

-14. (10 pt) For each of the two models you trained (logistic regression and KNN), discuss its pros and cons.
-Why might someone choose one model architecture over another?